 While woodland may serve these purposes generally, it must be shown that these uses are the highest and best use.
 If the highest and best use is for the commercial production of timber, but the woodland also serves additionally to protect the water and reduce wind erosion, then the woodland will have to be under a sound management plan for forestry (if the woodland is 20 acres or more).
-We would recommend that counties seek the advice of an independent agriculture/horticulture expert (Cooperative Extension, Farm Service Agency, Department of Agriculture, etc.) to determine whether these purposes represent the highest and best of a particular woodland area.
+It is recommended that counties seek the advice of an independent agriculture/horticulture expert such as Cooperative Extension, Farm Service Agency, or Department of Agriculture to determine whether these purposes represent the highest and best use of a particular woodland area.

 For agricultural and horticultural classifications, woodland meeting this exception does not count toward the 20-acre threshold for woodland where a forestry management plan becomes required.
+Neither can it be considered land in production.